chadsmith/react-responsive-carousel/README.md

 - Supports images, videos, text content or anything you want.
 Each direct child represents one slide!
 - Supports any flux library (use `selectedItem` prop to set from the app state, and `onChange` callback to get the new position)
 - Show/hide anything (thumbs, indicators, arrows, status)
+- Enable/disable the carousel (use `disabled` prop to set from the app state)

 ### Demo
 <http://leandrowd.github.io/react-responsive-carousel/>